 PA Direct Entry Admission Process

-- Candidates must first apply and be admitted to an approved Trine University undergraduate program, which meets the requirements of the PA Direct Entry program.
+- Candidates must first complete an application and be admitted to an approved Trine University undergraduate program, which meets the requirements of the PA Direct Entry program.

 - High school transcript showing minimum 3.50 GPA (4.0 scale)